Chores Without a Challenge: 8 Tips for Getting Help Around the House

 Short timeframe: Good choice – water the grass every week; less-good choice – keep the grass watered all summer

 3. Tell your child what you want her to do.
 Talk with your child about your need for her help.
 Reinforce the importance of the task and how grateful you’ll be to have it completed.
 Help her to imagine making you happy.
 Be sweet, be pleasant but be clear that doing the task is not optional.
-She is the person to do this.

 Tell her what